bateman/python_pyenv_poetry_template/README.md

 DOCKER_CONTAINER_NAME=p3t
 DOCKER_IMAGE_NAME=p3t
 ```
 6. To create the virtual environment, run `make virtualenv`.
-Note that this will also check for the requested python version; if not available, it will use `pyenv` to install it.
+Note that this will also check for the requested Python version; if not available, it will use `pyenv` to install it.
 7. To complete the installation for development purposes, run `make project/install` -- this will install all development dependencies.
 Otherwise, for production purposes only, run `make project/production`.

 > [!NOTE]